trason-trail-races/oer/raceinfo.md

 ### Shuttle to Start

 Shuttle Buses will be available from the finish at the Auburn Dam Overlook in Auburn to the start at the Stone's Brew, 24482 Main Street in Foresthill.
-Below are the departure times:
+Below are the shuttle departure times:

 * 100km and 50m: 4:45am
 * 50km: 6:45am